-The 2020 Mensa Foundation Colloquium will explore some of the key developments taking place in the world of food science.
+The 2021 Mensa Foundation Colloquium will explore some of the key developments taking place in the world of food science.
 This includes investigations into food safety, emerging food and agricultural technologies, maintaining stable food supplies globally, and more.
-The event will also feature the interactive “Physiology of Taste” by The Culinary Institute of America.
+We’ll also explore the impact Covid-19 has had on food supplies and safety.

 Bring a big appetite for learning about these consequential advances in food science!

 Sponsored by the Mensa Education & Research Foundation, this one-day educational symposium provides a forum for Mensans and the general public to explore, debate, and evaluate a major issue of long-range importance to society.

 Dr. LaPorchia Collins is a professor of practice of economics at Tulane University whose research focuses on food security and inequality.

 She earned a Ph.D. in agricultural, environmental, and development economics from The Ohio State University and a Bachelor of Science in agricultural economics from Southern University and A&M College.

 Her domestic research examines the causes and consequences of disparities in access to healthy foods and assesses the effects of policies aimed at improving healthy food consumption.
 Her development research centers on the effects of gender disparities and intra-household allocation on food security outcomes.